EBI-Metagenomics/EMG-docs/docs/api.rst

-Links to a resource return a JSON object formatted data structure that contains the resource type (in this example :term:`biomes<biome>`), associated object identifier (id) and attributes.
-Where appropriate, relationships and links are provided to other resources, allowing complex queries to be constructed.
+Links to a resource return a JSON object formatted data structure that contains the resource type (in this example :term:`biomes<biome>`), associated object identifier (*id*) and *attributes*.
+Where appropriate, *relationships* and links are provided to other resources, allowing complex queries to be constructed.

 .. highlight:: json